k1sul1/custom-admin-notices/README.md

 #Custom admin notices
 This WordPress plugin allows you to easily create custom notices that are displayed in WP-admin.

+### Option saving is broken at the moment and will be fixed ASAP.
+Developer has cats to feed.

 Installing
 ---
 Easiest way to install is with composer: